-PLEASE NOTE: Data in the following listed reports go back mostly to fall semester 2011, with the transition to a new matriculation system, and are captured on the census date of each semester.
+PLEASE NOTE: Data in the following listed reports go back mostly to fall semester 2011, with the transition to a new matriculation system, and are captured on the historical census date of each semester.
+The fall start-of-semester census date for 2019 is September 7.
 If you are looking for historical data that are not included in these reports, refer to the office contact page for assistance.
-PBI account and NetID log-in required to access reports.
+PBI account and NetID log-in are required to access reports.

 Census Enrollment Headcount

 Fall and spring term enrollment since fall 2011 by college, by department, and academic program major/minor.
 Tables includes average cumulative GPA and average credit load, with segmentation by student gender/ethnicity/residency, and academic level (undergraduate, graduate, Medical School).
 Data are captured on the official census date for each term in tabular format.

 Report contains six pages (tabs) separating fall from spring enrollment, by academic plan, and by major and minor program.
 All data are start-of-semester census date based, with list of dates attached.